Insights

 Whether you’re a legal firm managing confidential case files, an accountant processing financial data, a charity handling donor information, you’ll need a database on the cloud – and choosing the right one can feel like a big decision.
 But it doesn’t have to be.

 When you reach the end of this guide, you should know exactly which Azure SQL option is the best fit for your organisation, and we’ll go into everything from costs to use cases.
+For a more hands on approach make sure to check out the tutorial video for Azure SQL below.

 Overview of Azure SQL options